 Exporting a timeline like we did means that Resolve is referencing the exact same footage that you’ve been editing.
 This means that simply sending us the XML or AAF is not enough.
 We’ll also need all of the footage included in the timeline.

 Most clients will send us a drive with all of their footage, their Premiere project, and XML files we exported in Step 3.
+We prefer this method.
 This way, if we need to re-export or reference the Premiere project, it’s easy for us to do so.

-That said, if your project is bigger than your drive, and you only want to send us the clips included in your timeline, here’s what you can do.
+That said, if your project is bigger than your drive, and you only want to send us the clips included in your timeline, there are a few options.

 Go to: File → Project Manager.